imchocomint/ascendance/README.md

 # Installation
 ## Windows
-Copy all files in /Windows/ to %AppData%/Local/
+Copy all files in /Windows/ to $HOME/AppData/Local/
 ## Linux
 Copy all file in /Linux/ to $HOME
 ## macOS
 IDK.
 May work but someone with a MacBook/iMac/Mac mini/Mac studio/Mac pro/Hackintosh please test it for me
 ## Android (via Termux)
-Testing.
-Use the /Linux/ folder.
+Install Clang (pkg/apt install clang) or any C/C++ compiler.
+Clone the repository.
+Copy all file in /Linux/ to $HOME.

 # Functions
 - Have a menu screen & a bottom bar